Middleware

 ]);

-can also be as follows:
+For example, you can also configure config/middleware.php as follows:

 return [